 About Our Tours & Locations

-Museum Hack does renegade tours at the world’s best museums.
+Museum Hack leads renegade tours at the world’s best museums.
 Our tours include the untold stories of the art and artists, juicy gossip about the museum, and activities in the galleries like “Buy, Burn, Steal” where guests choose their favorite (and least favorite) pieces, or “Yearbook Tags” where guests have to match a title like “Best Hair” or “Least Likely to do X” in the portrait gallery.
 We also do fun photos with the art, and occasionally wine.
 Every tour is unique and customized on the fly to include the pieces our guides are really passionate about, not necessarily the most famous or most expensive pieces.
-The overall theme is to make tours fun and engaging, and help overcome Museum Fatigue — a real problem where visitors get tired and bored when they visit museums.
+The overall theme is to make tours fun and engaging, and help overcome Museum Fatigue -- a real problem where visitors get tired and bored when they visit museums.

 Our History & Founder